 In October of 2005 Mueller made the decision to resign from the Washetnaw County Sheriff Department and accept a position with the Livingston County Sheriff Department, where he currently serves.
 This decision was made after the death of his grandfather, William Mueller, the founder of Mueller’s Orchard.
 It was important to Mueller to continue the family farm that has been part of the Linden community since 1941.

 During his time with the Livingston County Sheriff Department Mueller has served as a road patrol deputy, court deputy, and member of the Tactical Team where he has received numerous letters of commendations, awards, and most recently, the 2016 Field Services Deputy of the Year.

-Mueller has dedicated most of his life to public service and looks forward to serving everyone in the 51st District of the Michigan House of Representatives.
+Mueller has dedicated most of his life to public service and looks forward to serving everyone for his second term in the 51st District of the Michigan House of Representatives.